 Just on Veracity alone, SAS would also inspect the quality of the data, and not just leave them coming as they are.
 Why is this important?
 Because with every quality data absorbed into the analytics, it will churn a quality outcome.
 But if we allow rubbish to enter, then with the “giant mixer” mixing of all them together, you can expect inferior data quality to ooze out from the systems, no matter how powerful the algorithm and processing chips might be.

 So where is the gold mine for Big Data?
 Will it be Analytics?
 Data Management?
 Or will it be the way we Manage the way Technology is coming into our organisations and our lives?
 Points worth pondering.

 As we now live and breathe a life fully dependent on smartphones, apps, connectivity, instant gratifications and crazy enough to even talk about self-driving or autonomous vehicles, flying cars and space travel, we are today standing as the perfect specimen living in the thick of the Fourth Industrial Revolution.

-Whether you call it the 4th Industry 4.0 or IR4, they all point to the same thing.
+Whether you call it Industry 4.0 or IR4, they all point to the same thing.
 We have now surged ahead to co-exist with increasingly intelligent technologies to serve our lives better and increasingly pointed discoveries that will rewrite history in a faster pace and at a higher frequency than ever.

 Klaus Schwab, Founder and Executive Chairman of World Economic Forum, has penned a brilliant article on this very topic – The Fourth Industrial Revolution: what it means, how to respond.